-Student Responsibility: Must contact instructors via Teams for missing work before returning to school.
+Student Responsibility: Must contact instructors via Teams for missing work before returning to school and prepare for assessments in accordance with their classes' assessment policy.

 Parent responsibility: Required as per state law, by sending a doctor note, calling to leave a message, or emailing the office within three days of absence.